zingff/kortex_motion_planning/doc/generalTutorial.md

     ~~object_detection (deprecated)~~

-After build the workspace, some tips for convenience:
+After build the workspace, some tips for convenient usage:

 1. run